The Best Gin and Tonic

 Best Gin and Tonic

-The key to a great gin and tonic recipe is to balance the bitterness of tonic against the gin.
-Never tasting one too much more than the other.
+The key to a great gin and tonic recipe is to balance the bitterness of the tonic against the gin, never tasting one too much more than the other.

-When making gin and tonics, choose a gin that is mid- to high-shelf.
-A London dry gin (such as Beefeater), Plymouth or Bombay work well.
-London dry gins will be more straightforward in flavor while Plymouth gin will be a bit more aromatic.
+• Gin: When making gin and tonics, choose a mid-to-high-shelf gin.
+A London dry gin (such as Beefeater), Plymouth, or Bombay work really well.
+London dry gins are more straightforward in flavor, while Plymouth gins are more aromatic.
 We’ve also used Bombay Sapphire and loved it, but we really enjoy Sapphire’s extra spiciness.

-I prefer the tonic water sold in the smaller, single-serving bottles.
-The tonic will be fresh and you won’t lose any fizz.
-A lot of people swear by Schweppes, but we can’t say we have noticed a difference enough to specify on that one.
+• Tonic water: I prefer the tonic water sold in smaller, single-serving bottles.
+The tonic will be fresh, and you won’t lose any fizz.
+Many people swear by Schweppes, but we can’t say we have noticed a difference enough to specify.
 We particularly enjoy the Fever Tree and Q tonics.
+For a lower-calorie cocktail, use a light tonic.
+Just be aware that light tonic has less flavor.

-A classic gin and tonic needs fresh lime.
-It should be refreshing and never flat on flavor.
+• Lime: A classic gin and tonic needs fresh lime.
+It should be refreshing and always fresh on flavor.
 Fresh lime helps with this and brightens everything up.
 If you don’t have lime, lemon is an excellent substitute.

 More Gin Cocktail Recipes